-Uphold the governing board's decision

-- Recommend that the governing board reconsiders reinstatement - Quash the governing board's decision and direct that they reconsider reinstatement (only if it judges that the decision was flawed)
+- Uphold the governing body's decision. - Recommend that the governing body reconsiders reinstatement. - Quash the governing body's decision and direct that they reconsider reinstatement (only if it judges that the decision was flawed).

 New evidence may be presented, though the school cannot introduce new reasons for the permanent exclusion or the decision not to reinstate.
 The panel must disregard any new reasons that are introduced.